jocoder22/NewYork_Airbnb/README.md

 * **Required packages and dependencies**

   The analysis is done using `Python 3.8.1`.

-Packages used are:
+  Python Packages used are:

     - `numpy`
     - `Pandas`